Malcolm Slaney

 Work we've done to morph between

-the 1996 ICASSP.
-This work is new because it extends
+This work is new because it extends previous audio

-work to include inharmonic sounds.
-This paper uses results
+morphing work to include inharmonic sounds.
+This paper

-two sounds.
-The image on the left shows the smooth
+image on the left shows the smooth spectrogram, one of two

 signals. |